noaa-onms/cinms/modals/_captions.md

 ## Figure App.C.4.11b.

-A map showing the risk posed to fin whales from 11 fixed gear fisheries (a type of commercial fishing) in the Southern California Bight.
+A map showing the risk posed to fin whales from 11 fixed gear fisheries in the Southern California Bight.
 Figure credit: Saez et al. 2013.

 ### Details